-1. Dream caused by the flight of a bee around a pomegranate a second before awakening, Salvador Dali
+1. Salvador Dali, Dream caused by the flight of a bee around a pomegranate a second before awakening, 1944

 Although Salvador Dali had a tumultuous relationship with the Surrealist group, the Spanish painter remains one of the most famous Surrealist artists today.
 The melting clocks in Persistence of Memory are one of Dali‘s most famous and reproduced images, but his surrealist work goes far beyond this painting.
 For example, Dali’s Dream caused by the flight of a bee around a pomegranate a second before awakening is a remarkable example of surrealist art.
 The painting’s lengthy title gives a psychoanalytic slant to the artwork.
 Like many surrealist artists, Dali was fascinated with dreams and Freudian theories of the conscious and subconscious mind.
 Set in a maritime landscape, Dali depicted a dreamlike scene inspired by one of Gala’s vision, wife and muse of the artist.
 The vibrant yet imposing atmosphere renders the scene both threatening and inviting.

 2. René Magritte, The Treachery of Images, 1928